isomerpages/pa-cdcvouchers/_donate-cdc-vouchers/FAQs on Donation.md

     <div>
  			<p>Yes, as the cash value of the balance of your household’s CDC Vouchers will be donated to your preferred IPC, you may be eligible for tax deduction.
 Tax deduction may be provided by respective IPC, depending on the respective IPC’s policy on issuance of tax deduction, which will be reflected in the Year of Assessment 2027.</p>Tax deduction maybe accorded to (i) the person who claimed the CDC Vouchers on behalf of the household; or (ii) the first person from the household making the donation declaration if the household has yet to claim the CDC Vouchers
 			<p>
-CDCs will share your details with your preferred IPC after 31 January 2026 i.e. last day of donation, for them to assess and issue the tax-deduction receipt directly, if any.
+CDCs will share your details with your preferred IPC after the donation campaign ends and the amount is transferred, for them to assess and issue the tax-deduction receipt directly, if any.
 </p>
 	</div>
   </li>